Care for the health and well-being of working animals

 You need to know and understand:

-- the relevant health and safety requirements associated with caring for and handling animals used to support gamekeeping and wildlife management activities
+- the relevant health and safety requirements associated with caring for and handling working animals

-- your responsibilities under relevant animal health and welfare legislation and codes of practice
+- your responsibilities under the relevant animal health and welfare legislation and codes of practice

 - the welfare requirements of working animals